-Microneedling with or without radiofrequency has become a very popular cosmetic procedure.
+Microneedling with or without radiofrequency energy has become a very popular cosmetic procedure.
 Understanding the science behind these versatile devices can help clinicians better harness their therapeutic potential and ensure positive treatment outcomes in their patients.

 Microneedling has become an increasingly popular treatment in clinical and aesthetic dermatology because of its minimally invasive nature, positive treatment outcomes, and minimal downtimes, according to Michael H. Gold, MD.
 Obtaining optimal results, however, requires the right training and device for practice needs.

 Gold is the founder and medical director of Gold Skin Care Center, Advanced Aesthetics Medical Spa, The Laser & Rejuvenation Center, and Tennessee Clinical Research Center in Nashville, Tennessee.
 He provided a profile of microneedling advances and strategies at Maui Derm Live.1

 Maximizing outcomes begins with an understanding of the device, its capabilities, and the science behind it, he said.
 The 4 microneedling techniques currently used, gradually increasing in the depth of skin penetration, include rollers, pens, radiofrequency (RF) pins, and RF needles.

 In the procedure, miniature fine needles are superficially and uniformly introduced into the skin in a controlled manner.
 The resulting controlled skin injury induces rapidly healing micro-punctures and stimulates a wound healing with release of various growth factors, including platelet derived growth factor, transforming growth factor alpha and beta, connective tissue-activating peptide-III, cellular communication network factor 2, and fibroblast growth factor.

 The subsequent stimulation of collagen and elastin fiber production leads to skin remodeling and visibly improved clinical outcomes.
 (Figure.
 1)